Insomnia Treatment Market Size and Share

 Insomnia Treatment Market Analysis by Mordor Intelligence

-The insomnia treatment market size stands at USD 3.76 billion in 2025 and is expected to reach USD 4.84 billion in 2030 at a 5.16% CAGR, reflecting steady global demand for sleep‐health solutions.
+The insomnia treatment market size is expected to grow from USD 3.76 billion in 2025 to USD 3.95 billion in 2026 and is forecast to reach USD 5.07 billion by 2031 at 5.09% CAGR over 2026-2031.
 Demographic aging, higher stress levels, and accelerating digital therapeutics adoption are combining to lift prescription volumes, expand non-drug options, and open new reimbursement pathways.
 Dual orexin receptor antagonists are reshaping clinical practice by improving sleep architecture without the dependency risks of long-standing hypnotics, while employer‐sponsored wellness programs expand patient access.
 Remote monitoring devices, artificial-intelligence-driven phenotyping, and expanding telehealth coverage further reinforce a technology‐enabled growth flywheel that favors integrated care platforms.
 Cannabis-based over-the-counter alternatives, heightened payer scrutiny of chronic pharmacotherapy, and generic erosion following patent expiries temper upside but do not derail the mid-single-digit trajectory.

 Key Report Takeaways